Confidence Finance & Trading Ltd.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY:

-The FRM Policy ensures that strict confidentiality is maintainedwhilst dealing with concerns and also that no discrimination will be meted out to anyperson for a genuinely raised concern.
+The Fraud and Risk Management Policy ensures that strict confidentiality is maintainedwhilst dealing with concerns and also that no discrimination will be meted out to anyperson for a genuinely raised concern.

-A high level Committee has been constituted which looks into the complaints raised.
+A Committee has been constituted which looks into the complaints raised.
 The Committeereports to the Audit Committee and the Board.

 PREVENTION OF INSIDER TRADING:

 The Company has adopted a Code of Conduct for Prevention of Insider Trading math a viewto regulate trading in securities by the Directors and designated employees of theCompany.
 The Code requires pre-clearance for dealing in the Company's Shares and prohibitsthe purchase or sale of Company Shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company andduring the period when the Trading Window is closed.
 The Board is responsible forimplementation of the Code.

 All Board Directors and the designated employees have confirmed compliance with theCode.

 The Business Responsibility Reporting as required by Regulation 34 of the SEB1 (ListingObligations and Disclosure Requirments) Regulation 2015 is not applicable to yourCompany for the financial year ended March 312016

 The Board of Directors wishes to express their sincere thanks to Bankers ShareholdersClients and all the Employees of the Company for extending their support during the year.